Sparse Robust Classification via the Kernel Mean: Why the Mean?

-where $\omega^i_S$ is the sample mean in the $i$-th feature space.
-In words, we pick the feature space which minimizes $1 - \norm{\omega^i_S}$.
-This is in contrast to usual multiple kernel learning techniques that do not in general pick out a \emph{single} feature map.
+where the first line follows from the definition of $\Fclass$, the second by minimizing on each $\omega_i$, and the final line follows from the linearity in $\alpha$.
+In other words, we choose the feature map that minimizes $1 - \norm{\Phi_i(S)}_{\Hilbert_i}$.
+This is in contrast to the usual multiple kernel learning techniques that generally do not pick out a \emph{single} feature map.
 Furthermore, we have the following generalization bound.